Degrees

 General Education Categories

 For the Associate in Applied Science and Associate in General Studies degrees, general education and elective courses are organized under the following categories of general education.
-Electives for the A.A.S. degree vary, depending on the program of study.
+Electives for the A.A.S. degree vary, depending on the program.
 Check with a counselor or advisor for a list of electives.

 Any course, 1000-level or higher, can be taken as an elective for the A.G.S. degree.